fardog/secureoperator/README.md

 ### Known Issues

-Cloudflare is not working perfectly yet; it should work for common tasks,
+Cloudflare is not fully tested yet; it should work for common cases, however:
-however:

-* Cloudflare returns JSON which is not properly escaped for `TXT` records, and will fail decoding by the Go JSON parser.
-It's not been investigated if their invalid JSON is intentional or a bug, but work will be needed.
 * Requests require a Content-Type parameter to be present in the URL, which must be provided in the CLI.
-* Not heavily tested, as the Google provider is.
+* EDNS is not supported; this is an intentional choice by Cloudflare, which means any EDNS setting you provide when using Cloudflare as a provider will be silently ignored.

 For a production environment, the Google provider (default) is your best option today.
 If you're brave, please test Cloudflare and [report any issues][issues]!